 The contents of this report reflect the views of the authors who are responsible for the facts and the accuracy of the data presented herein.
 The contents do not necessarily reflect the official views or policies of the Federal Highway Administration.
 This report does not constitute a standard, specification or regulation.

 ABSTRACT

-A study of the wet weather characteristics of four different pavements and eight different tires is presented.
-The pavements studied were a portland cement concrete, a bituminous surface treatment, a hot mix asphalt and a jennite surface.
-The tires studied were several bias ply tires with different tread depths, a wide tire and a test standard tire.
-In this study, wheel spin-down was used as the criterion and the variables considered were tire tread depth, tire inflation pressure, water depth, and wheel load.
-A sloping trough 800 ft. long, 30 in. wide, and 4 in. deep was used in obtaining the data.
-The results indicate that the bituminous surface treatment requires a considerably higher ground speed to cause spin-down than do the other pavements tested.
+A study of the wet weather characteristics of five different pavements and ten different tires is presented.
+The pavements studied were a portland cement concrete, a seal coat surface treatment, a hot mix asphalt, a jennite surface and a longitudinally grooved portland cement concrete.
+The tires studied were several bias ply tires with different tread depths, a wide tire with full tread, a test standard tire, a smooth fiberglass belted tire and a full tread steel belted radial.
+In this study, wheel spin-down was used as the criterion for the detection of hydroplaning and the variables considered were tire tread depth, tire inflation pressure, water depth and wheel load.
+A sloping trough 800 ft. long, 30 in. wide and 4 in. deep was used in obtaining the data.
+The results indicate that the seal coat surface treatment requires a considerably higher ground speed to cause spin-down than do the other pavements tested.
 It was also observed that no single critical speed, necessary for wheel spin-down to occur, exists for the range of variables selected, but it is recommended that there be a reduction of speed to 50 mph for any section of highway on which water can accumulate to 0.1 inch or more during wet weather periods.

-Key Words: highways, pavements, hydroplaning, spin-down, surface texture, water depth, tire inflation pressure, tire tread depth.
+Key Words: highways, pavements, hydroplaning, spin-down, surface texture, water depth, tire inflation pressure, tire tread depth, grooved pavements.